stepan-o/nhl_draft/methodology/classification/classification_methodology.md

 ### Encoding target variables
 Although many `scikit-learn` functions and class methods also work with class labels in string format, using integer labels is a recommended approach to avoid technical glitches and improve computational performance due to a smaller memory footprint; furthermore, encoding class labels as integers is a common convention among most machine learning libraries.
 ### Multi-class classification
-Most algorithms in `scikit-learn` already support multi-class classification by default via the One-versus-Rest (OvR) method.
+Most algorithms in `scikit-learn` already support multi-class classification by default via the One-versus-Rest (OvR) method. **One-versus-All (OvA)**, or sometimes also called **One-versus-Rest (OvR)**, is a technique that allows us to extend a binary classifier to multi-class problems.
+Using OvA, we can train one classifier per class, where the particular class is treated as the positive class and the samples from all other classes are considered negative classes.
+If we were to classify a new data sample, we would use our n classifiers, where n is the number of class labels, and assign the class label with the highest confidence to the particular sample.
+In the case of the perceptron, we would use OvA to choose the class label that is associated with the largest absolute net input value.
 ### Train-test split
 To evaluate how well a trained model performs on unseen data, we will split the dataset into separate training and test datasets.
 Using the `train_test_split` function from `scikit-learn`'s `model_selection` module, we randomly split the X and y arrays into 30 percent test data and 70 percent training data.